Transfer Credit in the Graduate Program

 For university approval of transfer units up to the 30% limit, the courses are entered on the Petition for Advancement to Graduate Candidacy in the Transfer Course section.
 The graduate advisor has full authority to allow or disallow transfer credit for those courses that meet the university requirements of eligibility.
 The signature of the graduate advisor on the candidacy form is sufficient to indicate departmental approval of the courses without additional forms.
 If the courses meet all of the requirements stipulated above, the university will accept the courses for advancement to candidacy and for graduation requirements.
 Credit is awarded for transferred courses of all category, but grade points are not included in the cumulative GPA for transferred courses other than those from the SJSU Open University program; therefore, the cumulative grade-point-average (GPA) calculation will not include those units nor will the GPA calculation for advancement to candidacy or graduation.

-Official transcripts for all courses transferred from another university, if taken prior to application to the SJSU graduate school, must have been submitted via CSU Apply during the application process.
+Official transcripts for all courses transferred from another university, if taken prior to application to the SJSU graduate school, must have been submitted directly to the GAPE office during your initial application to SJSU.
 Failure to have provided those transcripts precludes the later transfer of the courses.
 If the courses were taken or grades for them were posted after the application process, then the transferred courses must subsequently be verified by official transcripts sent to GAPE from that university at the time of transfer; failure to provide transcripts will result in a denial of advancement to candidacy and/or award of degree.